anngan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Code step by step:
+* 0. The code used requires loading 'reshape' package.
 * 1. Downloading the file and unziping it.
+Note: I am using Windows hence I do not need the 'method' argument in 'download.file'.
 * 1.1.
 Storing the files in UCI HAR Dataset.
+Listing the downloaded files and storing them in 'files'.
 * 2. Reading the files organized by labels: activity and features.
 * 3. Extracting the data with the mean and standard deviation.
 * 3.1.
-Loading the datasets: reading the tables by activity and subject.
+Loading the datasets for 'train': reading the tables by activity and subject.
 * 3.2.
-Binding the data of subjects and activities and storing it in t.
+Binding the data of subjects and activities and storing it in 't'.
 * 3.3.
-Doing the same for the test part of the code.
+Doing the same (as in steps 3.1. and 3.2.) for the 'test'.
+Storing the result in 't2'.
-* 4. Merging the data of t and t2.
+* 4. Merging the data of 't' and 't2'.
 Setting new labels in the newly created variable.
 Applying the function factor.
 Melting the data.
 * 5. Creating the table for the new tidy data.